-With these benefits, it might be worth looking at the benefits of setting up your LinkedIn company.
+With these ideas in mind, it might be worth looking at the digital marketing benefits for you in setting up your LinkedIn business profile.

 How to create a LinkedIn Company Page

-The basic set up is very easy, so I won’t waste words by going through it step-by-step.
+The basic setup for Linkedin pages is very easy.
+So I won’t waste words by going through it step-by-step.

-But there are some small issues that I discovered that might help you.
+But there are some minor issues that I discovered that might help you.

-You need two images.
-A header cover image and a company logo.
+You need two images: a header cover photo and a company logo.
 The sizes are not clearly explained, but after a few tries, I found what works.

-For your logo, it must be square and around 200 x 200 pixels works fine.
+Your logo must be square, and around 200 x 200 pixels works fine.

 For the header, it gets a little lost behind menus.
-But I found that an image size of 1530 x 500 pixels seems okay.
+But I found that an image size of 1530 x 500 pixels works okay.
 But you may want to experiment.

 My only other recommendation is that if you have a separate company email address, it is better to use this than your personal email.

-When you have finished, you will find your new page by going to “Me” in the header menu.
+You will find your new page after you finish by going to “Me” in the header menu.
 In the drop-down, you will see your new company listed.

 Connecting to your company

-LinkedIn is all about companies, thought leadership (whatever that means), employees and job openings.
+LinkedIn is all about professional networking, companies, career pages, thought leadership (whatever that means), employees, and job openings.

-So it has the facility to add employees profiles and current employees to companies.
+So it has the facility to add employee profiles and current employees to companies.

-Now that you have a company, all you need to do is add yourself as an employee.
+Now that you have a company, you only need to add yourself as an employee.

 Go to your personal profile, and in the “Experience” tab, add your current position with your new company by clicking the + button.